mathusummut/ManagedShaderTranslator/README.md

 # ManagedShaderTranslator

-An SLSharp GUI front-end for shader development
+An SLSharp GUI utility for shader development